Separation (aeronautics): Need

 Public transport flights are almost exclusively operated under IFR, as this set of rules allows flight in regions of low visibility (e.g. cloud).
 On the other hand, a large amount of private flying in light aircraft is done under VFR since this requires a lower level of flying skill on the part of the pilot, and meteorological conditions in which a pilot can see and avoid other aircraft.
-As its name suggests, SVFR is a special infrequently-used set of rules.
+SVFR is a special infrequently-used set of rules.
 For the purposes of separation, controllers consider SVFR to be the same as IFR.

 Airspace exists in seven classes, A to G, in decreasing order of air traffic control regulation.
 Classes A to E are controlled airspace and class G is uncontrolled airspace.
-At one end of the scale in classes A and B airspace, all aircraft must be separated from each other.
-At the other end of the scale in class G airspace there is no requirement for any aircraft to be separated from each other.
+In class A and B airspace, all aircraft must be separated from each other, while in class G airspace there is no requirement for any aircraft to be separated.
 In the intermediate classes some aircraft are separated from each other depending on the flight rules under which the aircraft are operating.
 For example, in class D airspace, IFR aircraft are separated from other IFR aircraft, but not from VFR aircraft, nor are VFR aircraft separated from each other.

 Vertical separation

-Between the surface and an altitude of 29000 ft, no aircraft should come closer vertically than 300 metres, unless some form of horizontal separation is provided (Note: for countries that measure altitude in feet, a 1,000 feet minimum is observed rather than the 984.252 feet found in 300 meters).

-Above 29000 ft, no aircraft shall come closer than 600 m (or 2,000 feet), except in airspace where Reduced Vertical Separation Minima (RVSM) can be applied.
+Between the surface and an altitude of 29000 ft, separation rules state that no aircraft should come closer vertically than 300 metres, unless some form of horizontal separation is provided (For countries that measure altitude in feet, a 1,000 feet minimum is observed).
+Above 29000 ft, the minimum vertical distance is increased to 600 m (or 2,000 feet), except in airspace where Reduced Vertical Separation Minima (RVSM) can be applied.

 RVSM

 In certain airspace, between 29,000 and 41000 ft, pairs of aircraft equipped with more modern altimeter and autopilot systems can be vertically separated by minimum of 1000 ft rather than the standard 2000 ft.

 RVSM airspace encompasses Europe, North America, parts of Asia and Africa and both the Pacific and Atlantic oceans.
 In areas where RVSM capabilities exist, 1,000 feet of vertical separation may be utilized up to FL410 (41,000 ft), and 2,000 between FL410 and FL600 (60,000 ft).
 5,000 ft vertical separation must be applied to military aircraft above FL600, RVSM or not.

-"MARSA" separation can be applied by military aircraft, which overrides all of these rules.
-Under MARSA conditions (Military Assumes Responsibility for Separating Aircraft), Air traffic controllers protect only a block of airspace around multiple military aircraft.
+Military Assumes Responsibility for Separating Aircraft (MARSA) separation can be applied by military aircraft, which overrides all of these rules.
+Under MARSA conditions, air traffic controllers protect only a block of airspace around multiple military aircraft.
 They are treated as one, and given only one data tag on the controller's scope.